-The conclusions of the Certification Body (OCSI) are summarized in sect.
-6 (Statement of Certification).
+The conclusions of the Certification Body (OCSI) are summarized in section 6 (Statement of Certification).

-Potential customers of the product "IDentity Applet v3.4/eIDAS" are suggested to properly understand the specific purpose of certification reading this Certification Report together with the Security Target [ST].
+Potential customers of the product "IDentity Applet v3.4-p2/eIDAS" are suggested to properly understand the specific purpose of certification reading this Certification Report together with the Security Target [ST].

-The TOE must be used according to the Security Objectives for the operational environment specified in sect.
-4.2 of the Security Target [ST].
-It is assumed that, in the operational environment of the TOE, all the Organizational Security Policies and the Assumptions described, respectively, in sect.
-3.3 and 3.4 of the Security Target [ST] are respected, particularly those compatible with the Platform (see [ST] sect.
-2.5).
+The TOE must be used according to the Security Objectives for the operational environment specified in section 4.2 of the Security Target [ST].
+It is assumed that, in the operational environment of the TOE, all the Organizational Security Policies and the Assumptions described, respectively, in sections 3.3 and 3.4 of the Security Target [ST] are respected, particularly those compatible with the Platform (see [ST] section 2.5).

-This Certification Report is valid for the TOE in its evaluated configuration; in particular, Annex A - Guidelines for the secure usage of the product includes a number of recommendations relating to delivery, initialization, configuration and secure usage of the product, according to the guidance documentation provided together with the TOE ([ADM], [USR]).
+This Certification Report is valid for the TOE in its evaluated configuration; in particular, Annex A includes a number of recommendations relating to delivery, initialization, configuration and secure usage of the product, according to the guidance documentation provided together with the TOE ([ADM], [USR]).